awsdocs/aws-global-accelerator-dev-guide/doc_source/about-endpoints.md

 **EC2 instance endpoints**
 + An EC2 instance endpoint can't be one of the following types: C1, CC1, CC2, CG1, CG2, CR1, CS1, G1, G2, HI1, HS1, M1, M2, M3, or T1\.
 + EC2 instances are supported as endpoints in only some AWS Regions\.
-For a list of supported Regions, see [ Supported Regions for Client IP Address Preservation](preserve-client-ip-address.regions.md)\.
+For a list of supported Regions, see [Supported AWS Regions for client IP address preservation](preserve-client-ip-address.regions.md)\.
 + We recommend that you remove an EC2 instance from Global Accelerator endpoint groups before you terminate the instance\.
 If you terminate an EC2 instance before you remove it from an endpoint group in Global Accelerator, and then you create another instance in the same VPC with the same private IP address, and health checks pass, Global Accelerator will route traffic to the new endpoint\.

 A feature that you can use with some endpoint types—in some Regions— is *client IP address preservation*\.
 With this feature, you preserve the source IP address of the original client for packets that arrive at the endpoint\.
 You can use this feature with Application Load Balancer and EC2 instance endpoints\.
-For more information, see [Preserve Client IP Addresses in AWS Global Accelerator](preserve-client-ip-address.md)\.
+For more information, see [Preserve client IP addresses in AWS Global Accelerator](preserve-client-ip-address.md)\.

 If you intend to use the client IP address preservation feature, be aware of the following when you add endpoints to Global Accelerator:

 **Elastic network interfaces**
 To support client IP address preservation, Global Accelerator creates elastic network interfaces in your AWS account—one for each subnet where an endpoint is present\.
-For more information about how Global Accelerator works with elastic network interfaces, see [Best Practices for Client IP Address Preservation](best-practices-aga.md)\.
+For more information about how Global Accelerator works with elastic network interfaces, see [Best practices for client IP address preservation](best-practices-aga.md)\.

 **Endpoints in private subnets**
 You can target an Application Load Balancer or an EC2 instance in a private subnet using AWS Global Accelerator but you must have an [internet gateway](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html) attached to the VPC that contains the endpoints\.
-For more information, see [Secure VPC Connections in AWS Global Accelerator](secure-vpc-connections.md)\.
+For more information, see [Secure VPC connections in AWS Global Accelerator](secure-vpc-connections.md)\.

-**Whitelist the client IP address**
+**Add the client IP address to the allow list**
-Before you add and begin to route traffic to endpoints that preserve the client IP address, make sure that all your required security configurations, for example, security groups, are updated to whitelist the user client IP address\.
+Before you add and begin to route traffic to endpoints that preserve the client IP address, make sure that all your required security configurations, for example, security groups, are updated to include the user client IP address on the allow list\.
 Network access control lists \(ACLs\) only apply to egress \(outbound\) traffic\.
 If you need to filter ingress \(inbound\) traffic, you must use security groups\.

 **Configure network access control lists \(ACLs\)**
 Network ACLs associated with your VPC subnets apply to egress \(outbound\) traffic when client IP address preservation is enabled on your accelerator\.
 However, for traffic to be allowed to exit through Global Accelerator, you must configure the ACL as both an inbound and outbound rule\.